juancastillo0/book-notes/the_new_science_of_strong_materials.md

 "When the loads are relatively small compared to a structure's size it's generally best to introduce rod-like members for compression, and fabric or cords for tension".
 For example in rigs of sailing ships, tents, windmills, balloons.

-"It took quite some time and many lives were lost, before the stressing conditions to which an airplane is subject were sufficiently understood."
+> It took quite some time and many lives were lost, before the stressing conditions to which an airplane is subject were sufficiently understood.

 As loads increases, the general trend was to hard-skinned monoplanes where the surface takes the load.
 Compression taken by attached spars and stringers.
 Aluminum proved similar in structural efficiency with a smoother surface and "almost total elimination of airframe maintenance".
 By 1939 it was believed that no more wooden airplanes would be built, but shortages in aluminum, skilled workforce and a reduced development time kept production.